 “He was one of my role models.
 I wished one day I could be like him,” said 18-year-old Lunga Mubuza.
 “It’s really a disappointment.”

 “I’m just shocked at the moment,” he said.
 “The kind of person we thought he was from what we saw on TV was something different.”

 It has emerged that there were previous allegations of domestic disputes at Pistorius’s home and that he spent a night in jail in 2009 after allegedly assaulting a 19-year-old woman at a party.

 He has spoken publicly of his fondness for guns and last year told a newspaper he sleeps with a pistol, machine gun, cricket bat and baseball bat for fear of burglars.

 There are an estimated 1.5 million gun owners in South Africa, where crime remains a major problem.
-Many residents keep weapons at home and equip their houses with electric fences and panic buttons that summon heavily armed guards within minutes.
+Many houses have electric fences and panic buttons that summon heavily armed guards within minutes.

 Pistorius is also known as an adrenaline junkie, with a love of speed reflected in a passion for motorbikes.
 Four years ago he crashed his boat in a river south of Johannesburg, breaking two ribs, an eye socket and his jaw.

 Empty alcohol bottles were found in the boat, but his blood alcohol content was not tested.